banner

 the gravelly air teases, feels good.

-new faces, a few pitched trees
+new faces and a few pitched trees

-the breeze scrubs me clean, fresh.
+the breeze scrubs me clean.

 I flash on a red skirt straight ahead.

-interesting. those shiny buttons
+those shiny buttons are like gold glitter,

-for a second she chops me up.
+she chops me up.

 our eyes meet. our thoughts crisscross.